Last Updated on October 25, 2021 by Jim Ferri

 Although you won’t find T-Rex, you might go home with some Jurassic treasures, as fossils are scattered along its beaches.
 If plowing through the sand and mud is not your definition of fun, then just enjoy a leisure walk.
 The wild beaches have sheer white cliffs and stunning rock formations with millions of earthly years frozen in them.

-One of the Best Places in the North: The Lake District
+One of the Best Places in the North of England: The Lake District

 There are numerous reasons to explore the Lake District in northwest England.
 First of all, it is postcard perfect with heather-covered moors and soaring fells, deep-green forests and shimmering lakes.
 It’s also an ideal place to hike.
 If you enjoy the outdoors, it’s one of the best places to visit in England.